 Why the price is wrong

 The market is pricing two things into Price that should not be there.
 First, the Notre Dame halo.
 Love is a star and Price is on the same tape.
 The brain pattern-matches them as similar prospects.
 They are not.
-Second, the second-round draft capital signal.
-Round two backs hit, sometimes.
-The hit rate at this slot is closer to 30 percent than 50.
+Second, the first-round draft capital signal at pick 32.
+Late-first running backs hit, sometimes, but they hit at a noticeably lower rate than top-half-of-first running backs, and almost never when they walk into an entrenched two-back room.

 When you correct for the Seattle depth chart and the realistic workload, Price grades out as a 1.10 or 2.01 in dynasty.
 He is going at 1.05.
 That is a four-pick markup over fair value.